 Make decisions ethically and professionally based on a comprehensive understanding of the knowledge and skills required of an owner/manager of the applicable business licence class pursuant to the Funeral, Burial and Cremation Services Act, 2002 (FBCSA).

 The Bereavement Authority of Ontario, the provincial regulator, states that students of the program will complete a one-year work placement before they can be licensed.

 Humber is a leading-edge facility in every respect.
 Faculty are licensed funeral directors with specializations in different capacities.
 They periodically work in the field and regularly attend professional association meetings ensuring material is current, relevant and addressing all scenarios.

 You care deeply for others and always have.
 You genuinely want to help and your sensitive nature, ability to communicate, relate and bond with people makes you the perfect person to help.
 These unique qualities could also make you a successful funeral director.

 Take your passion for caring for people into a career in funeral services.
 If you are a compassionate and creative person with a strong desire to help people of all sociocultural backgrounds, you may have a fulfilling career in this field.
-Graduates can work as a funeral home manager, junior licensed funeral director, funeral pre-planner, transfer service sales representative and in other roles.
+Graduates can work as a funeral home manager, junior licensed funeral director, funeral pre-planner, transfer service sales representative among other roles.
 Graduates are also prepared for ownership and management opportunities.
 Our graduate employment rate is approximately 85 per cent.